BONJOUR: PARIS, FRANCE

 I cannot say enough about this great city; I genuinely enjoyed my stay.

-Typically, I never tour a city twice because I aim to step my pretty little feet on every inch of this globe, but I will return to Paris, France.
+Typically, I never tour a country twice because I aim to step my pretty little feet on every inch of this globe, but I will return to Paris, France.

 Credit: Photos by Kimberly C. Lyons are the sole property of KCL-IDESIGN, LLC®.